radicazz/laya/docs/getting-started.md

 # Getting Started

-Welcome to the getting started guide for integrating Laya into your C++ project.
-This guide covers installation, configuration, and your first Laya application.
+Welcome to the getting started guide for integrating *laya* into your C++ project.
+This guide covers installation, configuration, and your first *laya* application.

 ## Prerequisites

 - **C++20 compatible compiler** (GCC 11+, Clang 14+, MSVC 2022+)
 - **CMake 3.21 or higher**
-- **SDL3** (automatically handled by Laya)
+- **SDL3** (automatically handled by *laya*)

 ## Installation

 ### Option 1: FetchContent (Recommended)

-The easiest way to add Laya to your project.
+The easiest way to add *laya* to your project.
 SDL3 dependencies are managed automatically!

 ```cmake
 include(FetchContent)